heutelbeck/sapl-extensions/sapl-ethereum/README.md

 ---
 #### contract

-This function was added to provide a simple, user-friendly way of retreiving information from a contract on the Ethereum Blockchain.
+This function was added to provide a simple, user-friendly way of retrieving information from a contract on the Ethereum Blockchain.
 It needs to receive a JsonNode with the following information:

- - "fromAccount":  (Optional) The account which the request is send from
+ - "fromAccount":  (Optional) The account which the request is sent from
  - "contractAddress":    The address of the contract that should be called
  - "functionName": The name of the function that should be called
  - "inputParams":  The type and value of all input params that the called function requires in the same order as in the function declaration